As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 One of the biggest challenges to heal a dog’s wound is the dog itself!
 Dogs are notorious for wanting to lick and chew at their wound as it heals, and this can cause a range of issues.

 As vets and owners, we need to work hard to prevent dogs from damaging healing wounds, to ensure they heal quickly and to help prevent infection.
-This can sometimes mean becoming inventive as well as paying extra close attention to our canine companions.
-In this article, we will review why you should prevent a dog from licking its wounds – with 7 tips and home remedies that should do the trick.
+In this article, we will review 7 tips and home remedies that should do the trick.

 Why you should prevent your dog from licking its wounds

-We also need to be aware that most dogs have a high level of bacteria in their mouth, especially those with dental disease.
+Most dogs also have a high level of bacteria in their mouth, especially those with dental disease.
 With 80-90% of dogs over the age of 3 having some degree of periodontal disease, chances are high your dog does too.
+So, let’s now review the 7 best tricks to stop your dog from licking their wound or incision, while helping them recover as fast as possible.

 Risks and consequences of wound licking by dogs